WOF-Softwares/Docura/docs/blog/respecting-omarchy-dhh-philosophy.md

 Try to change the theme manually?
 You get:

-> **"Please disable Omakase sync first to manually change themes"**
+> **"Please disable Omarchy sync first to manually change themes"**

 ### Why This Matters

 This isn't user-hostile.
 It's **philosophically consistent**.

-When you choose Omakase control, you're saying:
+When you choose Omarchy control, you're saying:
 - "I trust DHH's curation"
 - "I want consistency across my tools"
 - "I don't want to fight my environment"

-If Docura let you override Omakase themes while "sync" was enabled, it would be saying:
+If Docura let you override Omarchy themes while "sync" was enabled, it would be saying:
-- "We don't really trust Omakase"
+- "We don't really trust Omarchy"
 - "Here's another thing to configure"
 - "Make more decisions!"

-That's the **opposite** of what Omakase is about.
+That's the **opposite** of what Omarchy is about.

 ## 📚 Lessons from Rails